KiraCore/liquidity-program/LIP_5/README.md

 ##### `payment`

 This is a payment function to buy a NFT using `Krystals` from KiraNFT contract.
 Only callable from authorized account.
-We need to add the KiraNFT contract address as authorized.
+We need to add the KiraNFT contract address as authorized by calling `setMinterAddress` and thus set _minter variable to KiraNFT address.

 * `address buyer`: the account to buy NFT using `Krystals`
 * `uint256 amount`: `Krystal` amount